For decades, the Commission’s Project Equal Access has worked with housing providers, businesses, and employers to make New York City more accessible.

-The City Human Rights Law protects people with disabilities from discrimination in all three areas, and provides for reasonable accommodation: changes to a building or space that do not cause undue hardship to the business.
+The City Human Rights Law protects people with disabilities from discrimination at work, in their homes, and in public spaces, and people with disabilities are entitled to reasonable accommodations, i.e., changes to a building or space that do not cause undue hardship to the business, employer, or housing provider.

 Examples of reasonable accommodations are:

-This collaborative project helps make spaces accessible to people with disabilities without the need for law enforcement.
-This often results in much faster resolutions for local residents, and a lower cost to both the business owner and taxpayer.
+Engaging collaboratively with building owners helps make spaces accessible to people with disabilities without the need for law enforcement.
+This often results in much faster resolutions for residents.

 To report discrimination based on disability, you may file a complaint or call 311.

 The Commission is committed to ensuring that people with disabilities have full access to our facilities and services.
 Here are examples of the accommodations we provide: